Omega97/TinyML_Internship/export_pipeline.md

 ## 3. Prepare the Hardware Artifact (C Header / Blob)

-Turn the exported binary into something that can be compiled into an Arduino sketch or stored on external flash.
+Turn the exported binary into a C header that can be compiled into an Arduino sketch or stored on external flash.

 Use the dedicated utility: